 - Also subverted, as the only other man who says precisely what he means and feels is completely sober.

 Novelist: "How tragic that man can never realize how beautiful life is until he is face to face with death."

-- Let Them Die Happy: The doctors at the clinic try to cover up the cancer to do this with Watanabe, but another patient's warning about rosy diagnoses prevents that.
+- Let Them Die Happy: The doctors at the clinic try to cover up the cancer but another patient's warning about rosy diagnoses prevents that.

 - Medal of Dishonor: Watanabe's attendance award, as it reminds him of the years he wasted in bureaucracy.

 - Obstructive Bureaucrat: The bureaucrats at City Hall, who put on a show of activity while jealously guarding their turf.
 Watanabe himself is one of them at the beginning of the film, which gives him the insider knowledge he uses to eventually subvert and reject this trope.

 - Demonstrated during the opening sequence when the neighborhood mothers present their playground proposal and receive the royal runaround as each office fobs them off on another until they wind up right back where they started, Watanabe's planning department.

 - This is a Discussed Trope during his wake, with one of the members stating "The thing is, in order to clean up a garbage can somewhere, you need a garbage can full of paperwork!"

 - Recycled IN SPACE!: The Death of Ivan Illych IN MODERN DAY JAPAN